WHAT IS RAID 5 - THE KEY COMPONENTS IN A NUTSHELL

 The RAID 5 setup works by striping data by the parity function and transfers parity for purposes like restoring data.

 In RAID 5, the data is striped and is spread across the volume.
-A failed drive can also be reconstructed due to the parity data.
+A failed drives can also be reconstructed due to the parity data.
 In RAID 5, the performance can be increased to multiple disks and doesn’t use the mirroring method for fault-tolerant data and redundancy.

 It is considered a secure option since parity information is distributed equally across the disks of the array.